YisusJuarez/tacos/README.md

 npm run dev
 ```

 This will start an Express server and BrowserSync for live reloading.
-The server will dynamically compile the `.tc` files and serve the generated HTML.
+The server will dynamically compile the `.taco` files and serve the generated HTML.

 ### Build